flyteorg/flytesnacks/examples/mmcloud_plugin/README.md

 This is a legacy implementation of the Memory Machine Cloud integration.
 We recommend using the {ref}`Memory Machine Cloud agent <mmcloud_agent>` instead.

 ```

+[MemVerge](https://memverge.com/) [Memory Machine Cloud](https://www.mmcloud.io/) (MMCloud)—available on AWS, GCP, and AliCloud—empowers users to continuously optimize cloud resources during runtime, safely execute stateful tasks on spot instances, and monitor resource usage in real time.
+These capabilities make it an excellent fit for long-running batch workloads.
+Flyte can be integrated with MMCloud, allowing you to execute Flyte tasks using MMCloud.

 ## Installation